canonical/ubuntu-security-documentation/common-mistakes/unnecessarily-open-ports.rst

 The ``ss`` utility can be used to identify open ports on a system.

-The following command lists all open ports for TCP and UDP, which are the main transport protocols for communication over the Internet:
+The following command lists all open ports for TCP and UDP, which are the most commonly used transport protocols for communication over the Internet:

 .. code-block:: bash

-   ss -utlnp
+   ss -utln

 .. note::
    By default, the results from ``ss`` will be for the network namespace of the